-Uranium a heavy, naturally radioactive, metallic element of atomic number 92.
+Uranium

+a heavy, naturally radioactive, metallic element of atomic number 92.
 Uranium in its pure form is a heavy metal.
 Its two principal isotopes are U-238 and U-235, of which U-235 is the necessary component for the nuclear fuel cycle.
-However, "uranium" used in this Annual Report refers to triuranium octoxide, also called "U3O8" or "yellowcake", and is produced processing of uranium-bearing material.
-Uranium concentrate typically contains 70% to 90% U3O8 by weight.
-Uranium concentrate is also referred to as "yellowcake."
+However, "uranium" used in this Annual Report refers to triuranium octoxide, also called "U3O8" or "yellowcake", and is produced from uranium deposits.
+It is the most actively traded uranium-related commodity.